We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

 The economic and financial crisis has revealed a number of weaknesses in the economic governance of the EU's economic and monetary union.
 To ensure the economic wellbeing of the citizens of the EU, the European Commission has among its key priorities to returning to sustainable levels of growth and employment while ensuring financial stability and stable public finances.

 Stimulating economic recovery in Europe requires monitoring the economic developments in Member States.
 It also requires completing the single market in financial services in order to guarantee stable financial markets and public finances.

 The JRC develops mathematical models and computational tools that assist the relevant Commission Services, in connection with the Member States, in taking informed policy decisions aimed to create a stronger financial sector and to return to economic growth in the EU.
 The JRC contributes to assess the impact of changes in financial regulation and to develop economic policies that are effective in stabilising the economy in the short term while increasing potential growth in the medium-long run.

-The QUEST III model, developed by the JRC in collaboration with the Commission’s Directorate-General for Economic and Financial Affairs, is used to analyse the status of the EU economy and monitor the fiscal objectives of the Europe 2020 strategy.
+The GM and QUEST III model, developed by the JRC in collaboration with the Commission’s Directorate-General for Economic and Financial Affairs, are used to support the Commission in the European Semester macroeconomic and fiscal surveillance tasks.

 The Stability and Growth Pact (SGP) is a framework for the harmonisation of the national fiscal policies of countries within the economic and monetary union (EMU).
 The JRC calculates the potential growth and output gap, which is an important factor to consider when fostering the implementation of this framework.